mementoseeds/Memento/README.md

 # How to install
 The easiest way to install Memento is by downloading a prebuilt version from [the releases page](https://github.com/mementoseeds/Memento/releases).
 Go to this page, click on the `assets` dropdown menu and download a version that corresponds to your platform.

-**NOTE:** on iOS you may need a jailbroken device to install the application or follow the build instructions for iOS to install it without jailbreaking.

 # Build instructions:

 # Android: